Magicalbat/Animated-Presentation/README.md

 make
 ```
 ### Emscripten
 This does not work well on Windows.
-If you only can use Windows, you will have to modify the makefile the premake5 generates.
+If you can only use Windows, you will have to modify the makefile that premake5 generates.
 ```
 premake5 gmake2 --wasm
 emmake make